IFRIC 5, rehabilitation trust and obligations disclosures

 Financial assets measured at fair value through profit or loss

-Fair value measurements reflect the view of market participants under current market conditions taking into account the impact of Covid-19, climate-related risks as well as geopolitical factors.
-The investment in Guardrisk was valued using unobservable level 3 measurement inputs which are further described in note 33.
+Fair value measurements reflect the view of market participants under current market conditions taking into account climate-related risks as well as geopolitical factors.
+Refer to note 35 for financial instrument risk disclosures.

 Accounting policy